LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 This is the official dataset repo for the paper [The Earth is Flat because...: Investigating LLMs' Belief towards Misinformation via Persuasive Conversation](https://arxiv.org/abs/2312.09085).
 This repo contains:

-- the Farm [dataset](https://github.com/LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/tree/main/src/Farm_dataset), which includes GPT-4 generated persuassive appeals for misinform the LLMs, on 4 QA subsets.
+- the Farm [dataset](https://github.com/LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/tree/main/src/Farm_dataset), which includes the 4 QA subsets that contain persuasive appeals generated using GPT-4 to misinform the LLMs.
-- the evaluation [code](https://github.com/LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/blob/main/src/run_exp.py) for running a quick test to evaluate the robustness of an LLM.
+- the evaluation [code](https://github.com/LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/blob/main/src/run_exp.py) to run a quick test to evaluate the robustness of an LLM.

 📣📣*Please also check out our [**project page**](https://llms-believe-the-earth-is-flat.github.io)*‼️